 Storage Backend

-Storage systems are available from multiple vendors and can also utilize commodity hardware from any number of open-source based storage packages (such as LVM, Ceph, NFS, etc.).
+Storage systems are available from multiple vendors and can also utilise commodity hardware from any number of open-source based storage packages (such as LVM, Ceph, NFS, etc.).
 The proprietary and open-source storage systems are supported in Cinder through specific plugin drivers.
 The OpenStack Cinder documentation [52] specifies the minimum functionality that all storage drivers must support.
 The functions include:

 Volume: create, delete, attach, detach, extend, clone (volume from volume), migrate